Skip to main content

 Frequency

-Continuous infusion for 11 hours (research)
+Continuous infusion over several hours

 Cycle